LeonardPuettmann/lazy-nlp/README.md

 ## LazyNLP steps

-LazyNLP consists of three steps: zeroshot label creating, embedding and model training.
+LazyNLP consists of three steps: zeroshot labeling, embedding and model training.
 With `.run` you trigger all of these steps at once, but you can also use LazyNLP only for the zeroshot, embedding or model training component idividually.

 ### Zeroshot